nakane11/riberry/firmware/atom_s3_i2c_display/README.md

   - Playing motion automatically starts at the moment of transition from `WAIT` state to `PLAY` state
   - A double click stops playing motion.
   - After playback, the state automatically returns to `WAIT`.

+- Display Battery Graph Mode

+  Displays the remaining battery charge as a percentage, with a graph of the change over time underneath.